-6. Conclusions
+5. Conclusions

-This study has demonstrated the potential of GPR and ER imaging for non-invasively mapping the subsurface of peatlands in Indonesia at a spatial resolution previously unreported in tropical peatland systems traditionally measured using coring methods.
-Specifically this study highlights the opportunity to use the reflection record from GPR to improve peat thickness estimates while providing information on certain attributes of the peat matrix such as presence of wood layers or buttressed trees, or soil nature as related to peatland ecosystem type (i.e. mangrove vs. freshwater peat).
-A comparison between peat thickness estimates from GPR, ERI and coring showed a variability exceeding 2 % in peat surface area (or 1,191 kg of C assuming C contents of 170 kg C m-2 as averaged from core samples), although this was based on a short 100 m profile showing changes in thickness of less than 0.5 m.
+This study demonstrates the feasibility of using GPR and ERI for non-invasive mapping of the subsurface of peatlands in Indonesia, at a spatial resolution previously unreported in tropical peatland systems which are traditionally assessed using coring methods.
+The results presented highlight the opportunity to use the reflection record from GPR to improve peat thickness estimates while providing information on certain attributes of the peat matrix such as presence of wood layers or buttressed trees, or peat soil origins related to peatland ecosystem type (i.e. mangrove vs. freshwater peat).
+While in general GPR is able to predict peat thickness with cm resolution some limitations emerged (i.e. signal attenuation) for peat columns exceeding 5 m thick.
+Although the vertical resolution of ERI is more limited, peat thickness determination shows comparable results for either shallow or deep peat columns.
+A comparison between peat thickness estimates from GPR, ERI and coring showed a variability exceeding 2 % in peat surface area (or 1,191 kg of C assuming C contents of 170 kg C m-2 as averaged from core samples), although this was based on a short 100 m two dimensional profile indicating changes in thickness of less than 0.5 m.
 Such discrepancies may be larger when considering transects with a more variable peat thickness (such as those here showing up to 1.5 m vertical difference over only 4 m in the horizontal).
-Given the difficulty of capturing such variability with traditional methods (such as coring), current C stocks in Indonesian peatlands should be revisited using methods such as GPR or electrical resistivity imaging that better account for lateral variability.
+Given the difficulty of capturing such variability with traditional methods (such as coring), estimating total C stocks in Indonesian peatlands at local scales should be revisited using methods such as GPR or electrical resistivity imaging that better account for lateral variability.

-7. Acknowledgements
+6. Acknowledgements

 This work was supported by the U.S. Agency for International Development (USAID).
 We are indebted to Kent Elliot (U.S. Forest Service) for all his help with logistics and fieldwork during this study.
 We are also thankful to Sofyan Kurnianto (CIFOR/Oregon State University) and Ophelia Wang (USAID-IFACS) for their help in the field, and to all the local Indonesians and helpers involved in this research for their support at the study sites.
-We thank R. Dommain for helpful discussions in some of the materials presented in this study.
+We thank R. Dommain for helpful discussions and revisions in the materials presented in this study.
+We also thank four anonymous reviewers and the Editor for helpful comments to improve an earlier version of this manuscript.

-8. References
+7. References